Internal Revenue Code section 1031: How a 1031 exchange is accomplished

 Step 5.
 The taxpayer sends written identification of the address or legal description of the replacement property to the Qualified Intermediary, on or before Day 45 of the exchange.
 The document must be signed by everyone who signed the exchange agreement.
 It may be faxed, hand delivered, or mailed either to the Qualified Intermediary, the seller of the replacement property or his agent, or to a totally unrelated attorney, preferably by certified mail, return receipt requested.

 Step 6.
 Taxpayer enters into an agreement to purchase replacement property, again including the Cooperation Clause.
 "Seller is aware that the buyer's intention is to complete a 1031 exchange through this transaction and hereby agrees to cooperate with buyer to accomplish same, at no additional cost or liability to seller."
 An amendment is signed naming the Qualified Intermediary as buyer, but again the deeding is from the true seller to the taxpayer.

 Step 7.
 When conditions are satisfied and escrow is prepared to close and certainly prior to the 180th day, per the 1031 Exchange Agreement, the Qualified Intermediary forwards the exchange funds and gross proceeds to escrow, and the closing statement reflects the Qualified Intermediary as the buyer.
 A final accounting is sent by the Qualified Intermediary to the taxpayer, showing the funds coming in from one escrow, and going out to the other, all without constructive receipt by the taxpayer.

 Step 8.
 Taxpayer files form 8824 with the IRS when taxes are filed, and whatever similar document your particular state requires.
+Like-kind exchanges are reported on Form 8824 for the tax year the exchange began; see the current instructions for details.